Charonyuu/Intl_autoComplete/README.md

 8. The extension now trims leading and trailing whitespace from the selected text and `en.json` text when comparing.

+9. To reset the preference, you can use the resetIntlPreference command in the command palette

 ## Known Issues

-- confict with Babel Javascript extension,when vscode consider the file is babel-javascript , snippet will fail
+- There is a conflict with the Babel JavaScript extension.
+When Visual Studio Code considers the file as babel-javascript, the snippets may fail to work properly.

 ## Release Notes 1.0.6